naveengujjar29/event-management/README.md

         "lastModifiedDateTime": "2024-03-05T22:09:40.000+00:00"
     }

-## Make a Booking of this Event from Customer
+## Make a Booking of this Event as Customer

-> A user profile can be get using the the API - /api/v1/users/profile
+> A user profile can be get using the API - GET  **/api/v1/users/profile**

-By default any user signed up will have 1000 in the account wallet.
+By default, any user signed up will have 1000 in the account wallet.

     {
         "id": 17,